onepanelio/docs/docs/CVAT/create_annotation_model.md

 ***Model***: https://c.onepanel.io/onepanel-demo/datasets/ssd-mobilenet-v2-coco/details

-## Using CVAT's TF_Annotations instead of OpenVino

-We are still working on ensuring that OpenVino converted models provide enough accuracy within CVAT on Onepanel.
-If OpenVino is not providing an accurate enough pre-annotation result you can use the TF_Annotations feature in CVAT.

-Here are the steps:

-1.)
-Once you receive the email notification that your model is complete, click on the URL
-2.)
-Mount the dataset into CVAT
-3.)
-Switch to Jupyter Notebook and delete (backup if needed) all files inside of the following folder:

-../input/models/cvat-default/

-4.)
-Copy all of the files from the tf_annotations folder of your dataset you just mounted to CVAT
-5.)
-Upgrade your workspace to a GPU (The more GPUs you use the faster the pre-annotation process will complete)
-6.)
-Press the TF_Annotation button for the task you want to pre-annotate

 ## Adding your own base model to CVAT

 You can also add your own base models to CVAT via Onepanel.
 Please email us at info@onepanel.io to learn how.